wp-plugins/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 4.4.2 - 2015-07-13 - Low Priority =
+* Improvement: Gravatar images will load on sites using SSL without any issues
+* Improvement: Hungarian live chat translation file name fixed
+* Improvement: Styling improvements on the live chat dashboard
+* New Translations:
+*  Turkish (Thank you Yavuz Aksu)

 = 4.4.1 - 2015-07-09 - Critical Priority =
 * Further security enhancements